 Plus, this WordPress plugin keeps track of your Pretty Links’ statistics right away.
 You can, for example, track the number of clicks on your pretty links.

-These are the best and most essential plugins for your blog.
+These are the best and most essential WordPress plugins for your blog.
 They will help you grow your blog, feel safe, and monetize it.
 They’re all real must-haves as far as I’m concerned!
-I hope this post about WordPress plugins will help you get started.
+I hope this post about the most essential WordPress plugins will help you get started.
 And again, just use those that are really necessary for your blog.
 You can deactivate and remove all plugins at any time.
 So, don’t forget to do this when they are no longer relevant to your blog.

 What are your favorite WordPress plugins?
 Did I forget to mention essential WordPress plugins in this post?
 Leave a message in the comments!
 Share this article with other bloggers who may benefit from it.
 Sharing is caring! 😊